HigueraLab/Higuera_et_al_2023_PNAS_Nexus/README.md

 ## 1. CODE

+Code includes 12 files, all written for MATLAB software (*.m file type; www.mathworks.com) and  generally fully commented.

 #### Files: ICS209_PLUS_*.m are script files

 The number included after ICS209_PLUS_ (0, 1, or 2) indicates the order in which the scripts should be run: "0" imports raw data and creates datasets used in subsquent anlyses; this does not need to be run to recreate the figures in the paper, only if the input data changed; "1" loads the datasets used in the analyses, from the "data" directory; and "2" does the analyses and creates the related figures from the paper.
 File names indicate the figure(s) from the main text or supporting information which are created.

-The code is writte for MATLAB software (*.m file type; www.mathworks.com) and is generally fully commented.

 #### Files: ktaub.m and Theil_Sen_Regression.m are Matlab functions